What Is Pronatalism?

 Some countries have begun incentive programs to encourage people to have more children.
 And, in many of these countries, the incentives include much more than money.
 They include time.

 In the 1960s and 1970s South Korea’s government pushed its women to have two or fewer children.
-Since then, and despite recent incentives, its fertility rate has been below 1.
+Since then, and despite recent incentives, its fertility rate has been below one.
 This is one of the lowest in the world.
 The country has spent more than $180 billion over the last 10 years to encourage people to increase family size.
 Even some companies have stepped in to help:

 • Posco gives two choices to its women employees who have just had a baby: they can choose between a year of paid leave and a two-year program where they spend only half the day in the office.